Cascadia-R/gRadual-intRoduction-tidyverse/README.md

 This is a workshop for the [Cascadia-R conference](https://cascadiarconf.com) meant to be a gentle introduction to the tidyverse for data wrangling and visualization.
 If you are completely new to R and RStudio, please check out this [free guide](http://moderndive.com/2-getting-started.html) on [ModernDive.com](http://moderndive.com) on getting started first.

+This material is also in the process of being turned into a `bookdown` book with embedded DataCamp Light chunks for you to enter your code and check to see if it is right!
+You can check out the developmental version of this book at https://tidyverse-intro.github.io .

 ### What You'll Learn Today

 Part 1 - Aesthetics and `ggplot2` - [Part1-ggplot2_intro.Rmd](Part1-ggplot2_intro.Rmd)